codecoding/JSDesmitificado/readme.md

 #JS Desmitificado
-Random material used for a JS course.
+Random material used for a JS intensive course.

 #TODO
 1. npm init.